blackbirdco/pocGA/README.md

-GA allows you to define customs dimensions to had to a User, which we did.
+GA allows you to define customs dimensions to add to a User, which we did.
 Once that dimension is defined, simply copy and paste the generated javascript to wherever you want (we put it in the application layout).
-Don't forget to use ga(set,...) before ga(send, event) to be sure your custom dimension value will be sent to the GA api.
+Don't forget to use ga(set,...) before ga(send, event) to be sure your custom dimension value is sent to the GA api.

 That's it for the frontend.
 Take a rest, grab a beer and enjoy the satifaction of such a hard work done.